Tennō Sekkan Daijin Eizukan: Authorship and date

 Tennō Sekkan Daijin Eizukan is traditionally attributed to Fujiwara no Tamenobu (藤原為信) and Fujiwara no Gōshin (藤原豪信).
 It dates to the late Kamakura period.
+The scroll exemplifies the nise-e portraiture tradition established within the Fujiwara lineage: the work of Tamenobu (1261–1306) and his nephew Goshin (1319–1348) can be observed here, and the roll has since served as a comparative reference for identifying the otherwise unlabeled courtiers depicted in the related Kuge Retsuei Zu.

 Textual tradition

 The painting was presented to the emperor from Manshu-in in 1878, where it became part of the holdings of the Archives and Mausolea Department of the Imperial Household Agency.
 It is now placed in the Museum of the Imperial Collections.